 Instructions

-- Add second tablespoon of olive oil and sauté onions until soft and translucent.
+- Add the second tablespoon of olive oil to the pot and sauté onions until soft and translucent.
 Add garlic and cook 1 minute more.
 Add wine to deglaze pan and reduce wine by half.
-Add all remaining ingredients, water through potatoes and the browned meat as well.
+Add all remaining ingredients, broth through pepper, and add the meat back in.
+Stir together.

-- Lock lid in place and bring up to high pressure; begin timing for eight minutes.
+- Lock lid in place and bring up to high pressure; begin timing for 1o minutes.
 When done, bring pressure down with the quick release method, moving the pot to a sink and running cool water over it.
 You will hear the pressure release in about 20 seconds.
-Remove bay leaf and stir in frozen vegetables and parsley.
-Garnish with cheese and enjoy (optional).
+Test a chunk of meat for tenderness.
+If it's not tender, lock up the pot, bring back to high pressure and cook for a few more minutes.

 Gail says